JanusGraph/janusgraph/docs/operations/batch-processing.md

 step, but not between those local traversals.
 Also, JanusGraph doesn't register start of the `match` step with any of the local traversals of the `match` step.
 Thus, performance for `match` step might be limited.
 This is a temporary limitation until this feature is implemented ([see issue #3788](https://github.com/JanusGraph/janusgraph/issues/3788)).

+#### Batch processing for properties

+Some of the Gremlin steps with enabled optimization may prefetch vertex properties in batches.
+As for now, JanusGraph uses slice queries to query part of the row data.
+A single-slice query contains the start key and the end key to define a slice of data JanusGraph is interested in.
+As JanusGraph doesn't support multi-range slice queries right now it can either fetch a single property in a single Slice query or all properties in a single slice query.
+Thus, users has to decide the tradeoff between different properties fetching approaches and decide when they want to fetch all properties in a single slice query (which is usually faster but unnecessary properties might be fetched) or to fetch only requested properties in separate slice query per each property (might be slightly slower but will fetch only the requested properties).

+[See issue #3816](https://github.com/JanusGraph/janusgraph/issues/3816) which will allow fetching only requested properties via a single slice query.

+See configuration option `query.fast-property` which may be used to pre-fetch all properties on a first singular property access when direct vertex properties are requested (for example `vertex.properties("foo")`).
+See configuration option `query.batch.has-step-mode` to control properties pre-fetching behaviour for `has` step.
+See configuration option `query.batch.properties-mode` to control properties pre-fetching behaviour for `values`, `properties`, `valueMap`, `propertyMap`, and `elementMap` steps.